Álvaro Beltrán: Professional career

-Beltrán has been the highest ranked Mexican player ever on the IRT.
-He's been ranked in the top 10 IRT at season's end in 18 seasons since 2000-01, finishing as high as #2 as of October 2014.
+Beltrán was the first Mexican to be ranked in the top 10 IRT at season's end in 2000-01, and has been a top 10 IRT player in 18 seasons finishing at #3 (his career high) four times.
 He won his first IRT event in 2013 when he defeated fellow Mexican Daniel De La Rosa in the final of the Red Swain Shootout.
 Beltran's second win came in November 2015 at the Galaxy Custom Printing Pro-Am in Atlanta, where he defeated Rocky Carson, in the final, 11-8, 8-11, 11-5, 11-4.
-Overall, Beltrán has been in 35 finals in 178 appearances on tour, which is 6th most all time.
+Overall, Beltrán has been in 42 IRT finals (8th most) in 230 appearances on tour (3rd most).

 Beltrán has been in the finals of the US Open Racquetball Championships twice: once in 2010 and again in 2014.
 He was the first Mexican to do so.
-He lost both finals to Kane Waselenchuk but did win the first game of 2010 final, which was Waselenchuk's first loss of a game in six US Open finals.
+He lost both finals to Kane Waselenchuk, but did win the first game of 2010 final, which was Waselenchuk's first loss of a game in six US Open finals.
 2010 final was the first US Open final with two non-American players.

 Also of note, Beltrán is one of only two players to beat IRT #1 Waselenchuk in a completed match, since Waselenchk's return to the IRT tour in the fall of 2008.
 That win occurred at the 2009 California Open when Beltrán defeated Waslenchuk in four games in the semi-finals.

 International career

-Beltrán is the only racquetball player to win World Championships in both Men's Singles and Men's Doubles.
+Beltrán was the first player to win World Championships in both Men's Singles and Men's Doubles.
 Beltrán won Men's Singles at the 2000 Racquetball World Championships hosted by the International Racquetball Federation in San Luis Potosi, Mexico, defeating American Rocky Carson in the final.
 He has won Men's Doubles thrice, all with Javier Moreno.
 Most recently, he and Moreno won the 2016 Worlds Championships in Cali, Colombia, where they defeated Americans Jake Bredenbeck and Jose Diaz in the final, 15-12, 15-9.
 Beltran and Moreno first won Men's Doubles in 2006, defeating Americans Carson and Jack Huczek in the final, and then six years later in 2012, defeating Americans Tony Carson and Jansen Allen.
 Both those wins were in Santo Domingo, Dominican Republic.